COP3530/Programming-Problems/3_Trees/count_good_nodes/readme.md

  /  \    / \    \
 2   3   0   0    2
 Output: 3
-Explanation: There are three nodes at the bottom level which are even and there exists no nodes with lesser value on their respective root paths.
+Explanation: There are three nodes at the bottom level which are even and there exists no nodes with lesser value on their respective root paths (The leftmost node with value 2 and the nodes with value 0 are the good nodes).
 ```

 **Example 2:**